VickyCarlson/surfs_up/README.md

 ## June Temperature Results

-Temperatures for the month of June from 2010 through 2017 show that the average temperature is 74.9.
-The minimum recorded during this date range is 64 degrees, and the maximum recorded is 85 degrees.
+Temperatures for the month of June from 2010 through 2017 show the following:

+- Average temperature is 74.9
+- Minimum temperature is 64 degrees
+- Maximum temperature is 85 degrees

 ![June_temps.png](/Resources/June_temps.jpg)

 ## December Temperature Results

-Temperatures for the month of December from 2010 through 2016 show that the average temperature is 71.0.
-The minimum recorded during this date range is 56 degrees, and the maximum recorded is 83 degrees.
+Temperatures for the month of December from 2010 through 2016 show the following:

+- Average temperature is 71.0
+- Minimum temperature is 56 degrees
+- Maximum temperature is 83 degrees

 The data for December only goes through 2016, while the data for June contains an additional year's data (2017).

 ![December_temps.png](/Resources/December_temps.jpg)